Nacho114/nachos/README.md

 - make sure you added the file to git!
 Else the file is ignored during switch

+### `Original error was: libz.so.1: cannot open shared object file: No such file or directory`

+Nix works by building things in a declarative way to ensure everything is predictable.
+However some software ships with pre-compiled ejecutables that were not made for Nix.
+E.g. `numpy` uses some C libraries for the computations.

+These programs will look for a link-loader program (e.g. libz.so.1) in `/lib64/`, which is the default location for linked-loaders However nix stores these in the nix store!

+It installs a shim layer that mimics the standard link-loader path and uses NIX_LD to point to the actual loader, setting LD_LIBRARY_PATH to include required libraries specified in NIX_LD_LIBRARY_PATH.

+To understand more look at this [article](https://blog.thalheim.io/2022/12/31/nix-ld-a-clean-solution-for-issues-with-pre-compiled-executables-on-nixos/)

 ### home-manager: switch --flake .  xdg-desktop-portal-gtk.service loaded failed failed Portal service (GTK/GNOME implementation)

 Make sure yo reboot before, you should not have logged out of GNOME.